-Our head office is located at 642 Newtown-Yardley Road, Suite 100, Newtown, PA 18940, with 2,500 square feet of lease office space.
+Our head office is located at 642 Newtown-Yardley Road, Suite 100, Newtown, PA 18940, with 1,780 square feet of lease office space.
 In May 2020, we terminated our lease and entered into a new lease (the "Lease Amendment") for a smaller footprint of the current office space in Newtown, Pennsylvania.
 Lease payments under the original contract were made through December 31, 2020.
-In January 2021, we signed a Lease Amendment extending our current lease term from July 1, 2021 through September 30, 2021, which may be extended on a month-to-month basis thereafter.
-Monthly rent plus utilities is approximately \$5 thousand per month, with a 3% annual increase.
+In January 2021, we signed a Lease Amendment extending the lease term from July 1, 2021 through September 30, 2021, which could then be extended on a month-to-month basis thereafter.
+In November 2021, we entered into a new lease with a lease term commencing January 1, 2022 and terminating March 31, 2025.
+Monthly rent plus utilities is approximately \$4 thousand per month, with a 3% annual increase.
 We believe our current facilities are adequate for our needs.